(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 If you don’t have oat flour on hand, you can easily make your own at home.
 Simply blend rolled or old fashioned oats in a high speed blender until they turn into a flour.
 You can view a video of how I make homemade oat flour here!

 Where do I find dairy free chocolate chips?

-I typically store the muffins in an airtight container on the counter for 3-5 days.
-If you want to store them for longer than that, simply place them in a sealed container in the freezer.
-I often freeze the muffins and get them out whenever I want one.
-You can defrost them overnight on the counter in a sealed container or use the defrost setting on your microwave.
+I typically store the muffins in an airtight container on the counter for 2-3 days.
+If you want to store them for longer than that, you can store in the fridge for 4-5 days!
+Or simply place them in a sealed container in the freezer and freeze for 2-3 months.

 - 1/2 tsp salt